farinap5/XOR-Cipher/README.md

 Do not use in environments that would require secure encryption!

 ```
-Simple explanation of how exclusive or works.
+Simple explanation of how exclusive OR works.

 LOGIC:
 eXclusive OR          OR